fedi-e2ee/public-key-directory-specification/Specification.md

 called [Key Transparency](https://engineering.fb.com/2023/04/13/security/whatsapp-key-transparency/) to secure their End-to-End Encryption.

 To that end, we hope to build a PKI for the Fediverse primarily focused on transparency logs.
+It's important that our solution does not rely on trusted third parties (i.e., Certificate Authorities) for the PKI to be secure.

 #### Use Case